ZackTarantinoWoolson/Ruby_json2csv/README.md

 ## A CLI tool to convert JSON files to CSVs

 For each top-level nested key, a different CSV is generated.

-(Or can be selected)
+(Right now this is just a Ruby script for proof of concept.
+Working on the CLI bit )

 ## TODO
 - [x] Parse JSON and find all Keys for the file